IgniteUI/igniteui-docfx/jp/components/autocomplete.md

 ```

 ### Autocomplete bound to remote data
 The following sample demonstrates an `igxAutocomplete` with a drop-down bound to a remote service.
-For the purpose of the sample there is a delay, in order to apply a custom template, that will show instead of the drop-down, when data is loading:
+For the purpose of the sample there is a delay, in order to apply a custom template that will show instead of the drop-down, when data is loading:

 <div class="sample-container loading" style="height: 400px;">
     <iframe id="autocomplete-remote-sample" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/data-entries/autocomplete-remote" onload="onSampleIframeContentLoaded(this);"></iframe>